ANALYTICS SOLUTIONS2025-09-13⏱️ 14 min read

 How to Understand A Time Series?

 The preliminary step in understanding a time series is its visualization.
-The time-series visualization plots data points on the y-axis with respect to time on the x-axis.
+Time-series visualization plots data points on the y-axis against time on the x-axis.
 The graph may show some of the following features:

-1. Trend: A trend is a long-running pattern in a time series.
+1. Trend: A long-term pattern in a time series.
 It may be upwards or downwards.

 2. Seasonality: The repetitive patterns at certain times of year are called seasonality.
-For example, sales of cakes will peak every December in the US because of Christmas.
+For example, cake sales in the US are due to Christmas.

-3. Cyclical pattern: The data shows fluctuations at any time of the year.
+3. Cyclical pattern: The data shows fluctuations throughout the year.

 Residual: The data remaining after removing the above three is called the Residual.

-Removing trend and seasonality is sometimes important for analyzing a time series, as seasonality may hinder getting the actual randomness of the data and give its cyclical pattern in the prediction.
+Removing trend and seasonality is sometimes essential for analyzing a time series, as seasonality can mask the data's true randomness and introduce cyclical patterns in predictions.

 What are Stationary and Non-stationary Time Series?

-A time series that has a constant mean and variance is called a stationary time series.
+A time series with constant mean and variance is called a stationary time series.
 It is recommended to have the stationary time series for better analysis.

-To check whether a series is stationary or not, there are several tests in the literature.
+To check whether a series is stationary, several tests are available in the literature.

 One of them is the Augmented Dickey-Fuller (ADF) test, which is a unit root test.
 Its null hypothesis is that the series is non-stationary.